An input-output framework for stability and synchronization analysis of networks of infinite-dimensional linear systems: Relations defined by semigroups

 for some $|\lambda| \geq 1$, $m \in \NN$, and $\mu_1, \ldots, \mu_m \in \log \lambda$, belongs to the unobservable subspace of $(e^{At}, C)$. \item\labellocal{item:c} $\mathcal{P}$ is VIVO. \item\labellocal{item:d} $\mathcal{P}$ is smoothly VIVO. \end{enumerate} \end{theorem} \begin{proof} First we prove compactness of $e^A$.
 Let $R_{z} := (z - A)^{-1}$ for every $z$ in the resolvent set of $A$.
 By \cref{eq:sectorial_calculus} and the resolvent identity $R_{z} = R_{a} + (a - z) R_{a} R_{z}$,

 The term $R_{a}$ can be factored out of the integral because the remaining term is integrable in the norm topology of $\Endom(X)$.
-Since $e^{A}$ is a product of the compact operator $R_{a}$ with a bounded operator, it is compact.
+Since $e^{A}$ is the composition of the compact operator $R_{a}$ with a bounded operator, it is compact.

 We now notice that $\mathcal{P}$ coincides with the relation defined by \cref{eq:transition_io_system} with $\Phi(t) = e^{At}$, so \reflocal{item:a}, \reflocal{item:c}, \reflocal{item:d} are equivalent.